Arab Clothing: The Ultimate Guide

 There are different kinds of veil and women wear them not only as a religious or cultural sign of belonging to a certain society, but also consider them an important fashion statement.
 Hijabs have different styles and colours and women wearing a hijab (muhajjabat in Arabic) are always up to date with the latest trends, just as Western women know whether an item is out-dated or not.

 A clear instance of how hijab fashion changes and evolves is the so-called “Gamboo’a”, literally “Camel hump”.
 It was really fashionable around 2008 when women sported voluminous hijabs using a clip with a huge plastic flower (the gamboo’a) under the headscarf.
 It soon became very popular, especially in the trendsetter country of the region: the UAE.
 However, by 2011 it was already considered out of fashion.

 Here are the four main types of hijabs:

 1. SHAYLA: it is a one-piece veil.
-A long scarf which is wrapped around the head, pinned under the chin and gently rests on the shoulders.
+A long scarf that is wrapped around the head, pinned under the chin and gently rests on the shoulders.
 It is usually worn on top of a cap of a matching colour, which helps to keep the hijab in place.
 The rim of the cap may or may not be shown according to the woman’s preference.